TroikaTronix/Syphon-Virtual-Webcam/README.md

 # Download

-The latest version of Syphon Virtual Camera is available via the [Plugins section](https://troikatronix.com/plugin/syphon-virtual-webcam/) of the TroikaTronix website.
+The latest version of Syphon Virtual Webcam can always be found in the [plugins section](https://troikatronix.com/plugin/syphon-virtual-webcam/) of the TroikaTronix website.

 # Compatibility